ab4d/Ab4d.SharpEngine.Samples/README.md

 ## Change log

+**v1.0.8740** (2023-12-07):
+- Simplified GetChild, GetAllChildren and ForEachChild in GroupNode.
+Removed search by regular expression.
+The wildcard (using '*') search is now automatically determined from the specified name.
+- Removed SerializeToJson and DeserializeJson from Camera because they were rarely used.
+This removed reference to System.Text.Json assembly.
+- Added Camera.Name property that can be set when creating the camera.
+- Prevented throwing "Value cannot be null" exception when CreateOptions.ApplicationName was null or empty string.
+- Fixed rendering semi-transparent rectangles with SpriteBatch
+- Fixed WpfBitmapIO to set HasTransparency property
+- Fixed WinUIBitmapIO by converting to pre-multiplied alpha
+- Changed default sampler type from Wrap to Mirror.
+- Documented many additional classes, properties and methods.
+See online help here: https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm

+Breaking changes:
+- Change the order of parameters in the VulkanDevice.Create methods - the EngineCreateOptions parameter was moved after surface parameters because it is now optional.
+- Removed IRotatedViewCamera interface and moved ViewRotation property from camera to SceneView
+- Removed public VulkanInstance and VulkanDevice constructors.
+Now it is possible to create VulkanInstance and VulkanDevice objects only by using static Create methods (before both constructor and Create method were available).
+- Renamed some parameter names in some methods in transformation classes (uniformScale to scale)
+- Renamed FreeCamera.CalculateUpDirectionFromPositions to CalculateCurrentUpDirection

 **v0.9.20 RC1** (2023-11-15):
 - Added support for custom coordinate system - it can be changed by calling Scene.SetCoordinateSystem.
 Supported coordinate systems: YUpRightHanded (default), YUpLeftHanded, ZUpRightHanded, ZUpLeftHanded.
 There are also new methods in Scene and CameraUtils that can help you get information about the coordinate system.
 - Added CameraAxisPanel, which can show a small panel displaying the orientation of the X, Y, and Z axes.